bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfTransceiversPerAntenna_0_R58gpyn2cPydhUJjYefc/Documentation.md

-Indicate the number of transceivers per antenna.
+Indicates the number of transceivers per antenna.